Ctrlpanel-gg/docs/docs/Installation/getting-started.md

 :::info

-Users, folders and filenames have been renamed from "dashboard" -> "controlpanelgg".
+Users, folders and filenames have been renamed from "dashboard" -> "controlpanel".
 Be aware that the provided commands may not fit your installation.
 Please change the users, folder and filenames for the commands corresponding to your installation.

 :::